SimZhou/AI_Team_Project/README.md

     > 2. spliting all characters (space should be as well regarded as a char), try list(string)
     > 3. removing duplications, try "set(list)"
     > 4. assign for each distinct char in the set, a vector, with all 0s except one place (as discussed).
     > 5. write the vocabulary along with their vectors, into a file with format as discussed.
-Try Google.
+You can find the answer either by googling or checking the python documentation.
     > <br> &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp; —— by Simon